 If you are visiting Israel during Yom Kippur, try and experience it – go for a walk along Tel Aviv promenade and even visit a synagogue.
 Just remember that everything is closed, there is no public transport (not even taxis) and the atmosphere is certainly different than on regular days.
 The spirituality and pure, raw power of the day may surprise you…

-Here are the dates for Yom Kippur over the next few years (note that Yom Kippur, like every Jewish holiday, starts on the evening before from sundown):
+Here are the dates for Yom Kippur over the next few years (note that Yom Kippur, like every Jewish holiday, starts on the evening before from sundown, as listed below (expect the following day to be in total shutdown mode)):

 And check out this video of the streets of Jerusalem on Yom Kippur – amazing!